tachibana-shin/assistant.koplugin/README.md

         long_highlight_threshold = 500,  -- Number of characters considered "long",
-        system_prompt = "You are a helpful assistant that provides clear explanations and if not stated oterwise always answers in Turkish .", -- Custom system prompt for the AI ("Ask" button) to override the default, to disable set to nil refresh_screen_after_displaying_results = true, -- Set to true to refresh the screen after displaying the results
+        system_prompt = "You are a helpful assistant that provides clear explanations and if not stated oterwise always answers in Turkish .", -- Custom system prompt for the AI ("Ask" button) to override the default, to disable set to nil refresh_screen_after_displaying_results = true, -- Set to true to refresh the screen after displaying the results show_dictionary_button_in_main_popup = true, -- Set to true to show the dictionary button in the main popup dictionary_translate_to = "tr-TR", -- Set to the desired language code for the dictionary

         -- Custom prompts for the AI (text = button text in the UI). system-prompt defaults to "You are a helpful assistant." if not set. prompts = {